natureminded/sockets_chat/readme.md

 	2. Clean up mobile experience so chat isn't so far down page -- change the way users are displayed?
 	3. Create 1-1 chats when clicking users.

+## Bugs list:
+	- If user waits to enter name, the socket connection seems to timeout and the user's chats do not post.

 ### Need to Do:

+- Use saved link to make sure height is full width AND scrollable (right now only full-width, and adding to the chat increases the size of the chat larger and larger and larger...)
+- Fade grey when logout (change class)
 - Change logged-on color to a gradient green?
 - Add footer with your website/credits.
 - **Don't forget to create LICENSE on GitHub for THIS and for MEAN HIKE**